 4. Back Extensions

 Stand nice and tall, with the legs are straight then toes are pointing ahead.
 Put your hands to your pelvis area.
 Arch back bending through the mid-back and bring the head back.
 Then, go back to the start position.

 This is a light mobility exercise, loosening up the joints in the low-back area.

 Perform one set of 5 reps in a smooth, controlled movement with a good stop at the end position for 1 second.

-Move into a four-point position.
+Move into a four-point position, which is one of the best moves that protect your back.
 Place hands underneath the shoulders with knees underneath the hips.
 Keep the head, shoulders and hips in good alignment.
 Drop the head and round out the mid-back and low back, and then hold it for 1 second.
 Go the other way by bringing the pelvis forward, drop the low back, bring the head back, rounding the other way.
 Repeat by moving back and forth.

 In this exercise, we are focusing more on mobility throughout the whole spine, including the pelvis, low back, mid-back area, neck, and head areas.

 Perform one set of 5 reps each way, alternating back and forth, in a smooth, controlled movement with a good stop at the top position with light intensity.